 If the PropertyName of a property member declaration is a computed property name that doesn't denote a well-known symbol (2.2.3), the construct is considered a dynamic property declaration.
 The following rules apply to dynamic property declarations:

-A dynamic property declaration does not introduce a property in the class instance type or constructor function type.
+A dynamic property declaration does not introduce a property in the class type or constructor function type.

 The property name expression of a dynamic property assignment must be of type Any or the String, Number, or Symbol primitive type.